You are viewing this course for September start 2022

 - as teachers, lawyers and accountants.

-This Masters programme emphasises the development of strong research, writing and analytical skills as well as the capacity to work independently - qualities highly valued by employers.
+This Masters degree emphasises the development of strong research, writing and analytical skills as well as the capacity to work independently - qualities highly valued by employers.
 A Masters is also ideal for students who want to pursue PhD research.
-This MA Programme will empower you to:
+This MA will empower you to:

 - develop your abilities in structuring and communicating complex ideas efficiently